andrewmcv/raccoon/README.md

 It is intended to be a language that can fully mature with a programmer's growing sophistication.

-Our final aim is to keep the full distribution under 1mb, including all binaries and libraries.
+Our final aim is to keep the full distribution under 1.44mb, including all binaries and libraries and AJAX-based MVC system.
+Yep - the (uncompressed!) distribution should fit on an old-school floppy disk.